EthosLiving better, with less, that lasts longer

 It was the Stern Review of 2006 that said: “The world does not need to choose between averting climate change and promoting growth and development.”
 Vitsœ can grow because of its ethos.

-We remember to point out to you that you can buy less today because you can return tomorrow to ask for help reconfiguring, re-planning or moving your existing furniture.
+You can buy less today because you can return tomorrow for help reconfiguring, re-planning or moving your existing furniture.